vishnu350/rs-mainspring-winder/README.md

 2. Download the RS mainspring winder [FreeCAD project file](https://github.com/vishnu350/rs-mainspring-winder/blob/main/rs-winder.FCStd) and open it.
 3. Open up the parameter spreadsheet on the left pane by double clicking on it.
 4. Go through the parameter descriptions, and then tune the values to match your needs.
 You will need a caliper to measure your mainspring/barrel dimensions.
-5. Make sure a proper font file is selected for Version_Text on the housing part.
+5. Make sure a proper font file is selected for *Version_Text* on the housing part.
-6. Recompute the entire design by pressing CTRL+R.
+6. Recompute the entire design by pressing CTRL+R, and check if the parts look alright.
 7. Click on each part and then export as STL files (winder, housing, bowl, plunger).

 **NOTE:** *Only customize the RS winder if the pre-generated STL files do not fit your needs.*